OUTREACH SPECIALIST

 Qualifications

-• Background or license in rehabilitation, social work, or special education strongly preferred.
+• Background or license in rehabilitation, social work, or special education preferred.
 Certification in the field of vision loss is a plus.

 Benefits